 All of those things.

-I mean, these are literally end of the world kind of problems.
+I mean, these are literally end-of-the-world kind of problems.

-Because if they still think that overpopulation is the problem, and and they don't want to have kids because they think the climate models are real and they're all gonna die.
+Because if they still think that overpopulation is the problem, and they don't want to have kids because they think the climate models are real and they're all going to die, these are existential risks to civilization.

-And I don't believe that Republicans ever had any uh improper scientific ideas that would have killed us all.
+And I don't believe that Republicans ever had any improper scientific ideas that would have killed us all.

 Am I wrong about that?

-Yeah, maybe I just couldn't think of an example of it.
+Maybe I just couldn't think of an example of it.

 But was there anything that Republicans sort of reliably got wrong in science that because it was wrong could kill us all?

-I'm not aware of anything like that, but there's several examples of Democrats who could literally end civilization with their bad ideas about science.
+But there are several examples of Democrats who could literally end civilization with their bad ideas about science.

-You might remember that uh that's when I think Obama pushed that through, and that allowed our intelligence agencies, the CIA in particular, to use propaganda against Americans in America.
+You might remember that that's when I think Obama pushed that through, and that allowed our intelligence agencies, the CIA in particular, to use propaganda against Americans in America.

-Whereas the government, I guess, in general.
+Whereas, well, the government, I guess, in general.

 So I guess it used to be illegal for the government to try to propagandize and brainwash you.